expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

 ### `ERR_FACEBOOK_MISCONFIGURED`

-Failed to initialize the FBSDK app because the `appId` option wasn't provided and the `appId` couldn't be resolved automatically from the native configuration files.
+Failed to initialize the Facebook SDK app because the `appId` option wasn't provided and the `appId` couldn't be resolved automatically from the native configuration files.

 ### `ERR_FACEBOOK_LOGIN`